Mostafaafr/eBayChecker/README.md

 ```sh
 pip install ebaysdk
 ```
+and then download the ebaysdk files from [https://github.com/timotheus/ebaysdk-python]

 5. Install the ezgmail API and generate a token using the steps here: [https://ezgmail.readthedocs.io/en/latest/]

+6. Merge  all the files from the ebaysdk and ezgmail repo's to the folder containing the eBaychecker files

-6. Enter your API key in `ebay.yaml`
+7. Enter your API key in the `ebay.yaml` file included with the ebaysdk

-7. Go into the script and replace the 'youremailhere@gmail.com' at the bottom of the script with your email adress.
+8. Go into the script and replace the 'youremailhere@gmail.com' at the bottom of the script with your email adress.

-8. Finally, go into `itemNames.json` and enter the name, minimum price, maximum price, and listing type (i.e. FixedPrice or Auction) for whatever items you want to be notified about.
+9. Finally, go into `itemNames.json` and enter the name, minimum price, maximum price, and listing type (i.e. FixedPrice or Auction) for whatever items you want to be notified about.

-9. And now you're ready to run the script as often as you like using your favorite task scheduler!
+10. And now you're ready to run the script as often as you like using your favorite task scheduler!
 I personally recommend cron if you are on linux.
 Keep in mind, the ebay API allows a maximum of 5000 api calls a day, and each item counts as a separate call, so make sure you are not running it too frequently.
 For reference, one item can be checked every 20 seconds, two every 40 seconds and so on.
 I recommend you schedule the task to stop whenever your normal sleeping hours are in order to save API calls.